Introduction: Object Detection With Sipeed MaiX Boards(Kendryte K210)

 Download the installer here.

-After installation is complete, create a new environment and install the necessary packages:
+After installation is complete, create a new environment:

 Let's activate the new environment